SURGroup/UQpy/docs/source/scientific_machine_learning/functional/index.rst

 Functional
 ==========

-This part of the module mirrors the intention and usage of ``torch.nn.functional``.
+This part of the module mirrors the intention and usage of :code:`torch.nn.functional`.
 Here we define Python functions that perform computations for neural network components of the same name.

 .. toctree::